pirate/mesh-botnet/README.md

 IRC botnet for Controlling Mac OS X Computers
 ========

-Don't worry this bot is not a danger to anyone.
-It would be incredibly difficult to install it on anyone's computer these days as you'd have to disable SIP & Gatekeeper.
+python-medusa is a demo of simple intrusion and virus building concepts introduced in the book "Violent Python", which is a a funny overview of Python & system security by a US Military Paratrooper / programmer.
+It's also a demonstration of my mesh-networking library, which needs a large, organic, networked app to show off it's true capability.

+It would be incredibly difficult to install or get away with using this for malicious purposes in the real world, as it makes no attempts to shield communications or evade filesystem detection in any way.
+SIP, Gatekeeper, and other systems also make it more difficult to run or persist unsigned binaries these days.

 ## Install:

+**installing this makes your VM totally sudo-frickin-vulnerable to the whims of anyone on the `##medusa` freenode channel**

-1. Download and run [Droplet.app](https://github.com/nikisweeting/python-medusa/raw/master/Droplet.app.zip) on a **computer you are willing to compromise (this is a botnet that exposes unlimited access to your computer!)** (or in a VM)
+1. Download and run [Droplet.app](https://github.com/nikisweeting/python-medusa/raw/master/Droplet.app.zip) on a **VM you are willing to compromise (this executable exposes unlimited root access on your VM to a public IRC channel!)**
 2. Log into the `##medusa` IRC channel on [irc.freenode.net](https://webchat.freenode.net/) and type a command (e.g. `!status`)

 ## Developer Install: